 Bryant-Grant Funeral Home and Crematory is serving the Knighton family.
 Online condolences are available at www.bryantgrantfuneralhome.com.

-To send flowers to Major Charles Wright Knighton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Major Charles Wright Knighton, please visit our floral store.